 There are many different ways we share information with one another.
 For example, you might use verbal communication when sharing a presentation with a group.
 You might use written communication when applying for a job or sending an email.
-Here's a more in-depth look at the four main categories of communication.

 When the Main Concern is Sexuality